 It’s where entrepreneurship, social progress, art and culture blossomed.
 The story of the Indian freedom struggle lies deep in the fabric of North Kolkata.

-North Kolkata has given home and employment to many men and women, welcoming them from different parts of India.
 Old homes and warehouses in the area provide direct links to this rich and significant history of the city.

-The riverside still provides basic leisure and washing facilities for people living near the river banks.
 It is increasingly becoming a site for modern culture, be it music, performance or visual art

 Kolkata citizens